-Granite Chief Trail is a 6.8 mile heavily trafficked out and back trail located near Olympic Valley, CA that offers scenic views and is rated as moderate.
+Granite Chief Trail is a 6.8 mile heavily trafficked out and back trail located near Olympic Valley, California that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and snowshoeing and is accessible from June until September.

 Directions from Truckee: Travel Hwy. #80 west and take the South Lake Tahoe exit and follow Highway #89 south for 8.5 miles to the Squaw valley junction.
 (If you are coming from Lake Tahoe, take Hwy. #89 north from Tahoe City for 5 miles.)
 Turn west on Squaw valley Road and drive 2.2 miles to the Squaw Valley Fire Station.
 Hikers must use the large parking area in front of the ski lift buildings and under no condition use any of the parking spaces around the fire station.
 The trailhead is located on the east (right) side of the fire station and is clearly marked.

 Great hike with gorgeous vistas.
 I'd suggest this is on the more technical end of 'moderate' though.

 A nice feature of the hike is that it meets up with the Pacific Crest Trail at the summit of the trial such that you can take the Squaw gondola from High Camp down to the village.

 One of my favorite trails.
 Love being able to hike up to high camp and take the team down.
 When you hit the pct go right about a half mile, great views of granite chief wilderness, tinkers and Anderson peak.
 Can hike up to the top of emigrant and take the road down to the team or cut off just before going up emigrant from granite.
 The trail is good except one spot where a stream washed out the trail.
 Awesome vistas.